Cape Elizabeth (Two Lights) Light

 Getting There

 To view Cape Elizabeth Light, drive past the entrance to Two Lights State Park and continue to the end of Two Lights Road, where a turnaround offers distant views of the lighthouse.
+Many visitors find the best public vantage point is from The Lobster Shack restaurant, located at the end of Two Lights Road adjacent to the historic fog signal building.
 Please note that the lighthouse grounds are privately owned and not accessible to the public.

 Visiting Hours